 If you’re looking to switch phone carriers to save some money, get better coverage, or to join a plan with other family members, you may be worried about having to buy a new phone to go with your new network.
 The good news is, you can likely put that worry to rest.
 If your current phone is compatible with the network you want to switch to, and if it’s “unlocked” from your current carrier, you can easily bring your own phone to a new network.

-Here’s how to switch phone carriers and keep your phone.
+Here’s how to switch phone carriers without paying and keep your phone.

 - Check to see if your phone will work on the new network.

 Most cellular networks will have information on their websites about which phones are compatible with their service.
 A quick way to tell if your phone can come with you is to check whether it has a SIM card.
 If it does, you can most likely take it to any network.
 A store representative can show you how to remove a SIM card from your phone, or you can try it on your own using a bent paperclip to release the SIM card tray.
 Phones without a SIM card are called CDMA phones, and switching these devices to a new carrier may be more difficult.
 Learn more about SIM cards and CDMA phones.